ahmetcihat2773/convolution/README.md

 After detecting edges inside an image by convolving with the Laplace/Sobel Operator, lines can be detected by conducting a Hugh Line Transform.

-Imagine a straight line represented by its function: $$k*x + d$$.
+Imagine a straight line represented by its function: $k*x + d$.
 The line is drawn by using different values of x.
 Now imagine  a specific $$ P = (x_0, y_0)$$ on this very same line.
 This point can be also represented by different values of $$k and d$$, each representing a line in the k,d space.